-It is the student's responsibility to obtain materials such as lecture notes, handouts, assignments, updates, and additional reading materials by visiting the course shell.
-The Falcon Online link for dental assisting courses can be found https://class.daytonastate.edu.
+It is the student's responsibility to obtain materials such as lecture notes, handouts, assignments, updates and additional reading materials by visiting the course shell.
+The Falcon Online link is https://class.daytonastate.edu.
 After you log into Falcon Online, you will find the course content under each course shell.
 Students are reminded that it is their responsibility to daily check class e-mails, postings, and communications from the instructor.
 Students must review the Falcon Online Acceptable Use Policy.